trc492/FrcGenericAutoRobotJava/README.md

-# FrcGenericAutoRobotJava
-FRC Generic Autonomous Robot in Java
+# FRC Generic Autonomous Robot in Java

 This is a generic autonomous program that drives the robot with the specified power for a set amount of time.
 It works with most of the 2018 legal motor